popecruzdt/dt-workflow-essentials/content/01_prerequisite/04_data_generator/index.md

 ![../../../assets/images/01-data-generator-workflow.png](../../../assets/images/01-data-generator-workflow.png)

 This workflow will generate bizevents representing a multi-stage business process.
 This data will be used by the other workflows in the lab, removing the requirement to deploy OneAgents or ingest data through other mechanisms.

+If the Workflow fails to generate BizEvents, indicated by HTTP 4XX errors in the action logs, then your account is likely missing the `storage:events:write` permission.
+For more details, please see the documentation: [Business Analytics API - IAM Policy](https://docs.dynatrace.com/docs/observe/business-analytics/ba-api-ingest#iam-policy)